Genocides in history (1490 to 1914): Dutch East Indies

+The Dutch conquest of the Banda Islands was a process of military conquest from 1609 to 1621 by the Dutch East India Company (VOC) of the Banda Islands.
+Judging that Bandanese resistance to Dutch attempts to establish their commercial supremacy in the archipelago had to be crushed once and for all, the VOC Governor-General Jan Pieterszoon Coen wrote a letter to the Heeren XVII on 26 October 1620, stating: "To adequately deal with this matter, it is necessary to once again subjugate Banda, and populate it with other people."
+As proposed, the Heeren XVII instructed him to subjugate the Bandanese and drive their leaders out of the land.
+This culminated in the Banda massacre, which saw 2,800 Bandanese killed and 1,700 enslaved by the Dutch.
+Along with starvation and constant fighting, the Bandanese felt they could not continue to resist the Dutch and negotiated a surrender in 1621.
+Coen expelled the remaining 1,000 Bandanese to Batavia.
+The conquest saw in total the Bandanese population decrease from around 15,000 to around 1,000.

 The 1740 Batavia massacre (Chinezenmoord; Meurtre des Chinois, literally the "Murder of the Chinese"; Geger Pacinan, or the "Chinatown Tumult") was a pogrom in which Dutch East Indies soldiers and native collaborators killed ethnic Chinese residents of the port city of Batavia (present-day Jakarta) in the Dutch East Indies.
-The violence in the city lasted from 9 October until 22 October 1740, with minor skirmishes continuing outside the city walls into late November.
+The violence which occurred in the city lasted from 9 October until 22 October 1740, with minor skirmishes continuing to occur outside the city walls into late November.
 Historians have estimated that at least 10,000 ethnic Chinese were massacred; just 600 to 3,000 are believed to have survived.